guitarrapc/InMemoryServerClient/README.md

 *[日本語版はこちら / Japanese version](README_jp.md)*

 A C# implementation of an in-memory stateful server and CLI client project.
 The server maintains state in memory and provides an interface for clients to interact with this state.
+The system supports real-time communication, group management, and an automated battle system with replay capabilities.

 ## Features